Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 Blocked ITC

-It also provides about blocked ITC on some goods and services even used for business purposes on which ITC shall not be availed.
+It also provides about blocked ITC on some goods and services even used for business purposes on which ITC shall not be available.

 17.1 Apportionment of ITC